Francis Haire

-Francis Haire Bachelor of Arts, Trinity College, Dublin (c.
-1811 – 24 June 1864) was a schoolmaster in the early days of Adelaide and the colony of South Australia.
+Francis Haire (c.
+1811 – 24 June 1864) was an Irish born schoolmaster in the early days of Adelaide and the colony of South Australia.
 His Albert House Academy, the first Adelaide school of academic distinction, ran from 1850 to 1863.

 History

 Francis Haire was born in Ireland, a son of John Haire of Glaslough, County Monaghan.
 He graduated AB from Trinity College, Dublin and had sixteen years' experience of teaching, including five years in Europe.
 He married and had a son before his wife died, but further information is yet to be found.

 In 1848 he married Jane Jude, and in 1849 they emigrated to South Australia aboard Madawaska, arriving in July 1849, and settled in Adelaide.